Did you snag the Series I Savings Bonds recently?

 In recent years, inflation has been relatively tame, reflecting pricing stability, hovering at zero to the Federal Reserve’s 2% target.
 The fear of inflation materialized as the pandemic-related economic downturn required aggressive measures by the Fed to stimulate our economy.

 Since March 2020, we have been experiencing significant supply constraints, adding to inflationary pressures.
-While Fed Chair Powell recognizes inflation is not transitory, March’s inflation rate rose to 8.5%, the highest in 40 years.
+While Fed Chair Powell recognizes inflation is not transitory, The latest inflation rate rose to 8.2%, the highest in 40 years.

 With inflationary pressures, consumers, especially savers, worry about reduced purchasing power from the money they save in bank accounts.
 When inflation is high, the banks typically pay higher interest rates.
-However, annual percentage yields (APY) on bank savings accounts are averaging 0.50%-0.60% November 2021 and may have fees and minimums.
-Those rates are likely to continue until the Fed raises fed fund rates, an action that is not expected until later in 2022.
+The Fed continues raising fed fund rates likely to 4.5% to 5% before they potentially take a breather to assess inflation declines.

 We think Series I saving bonds is a shining example and devote this article to that financial security.
 We will highlight their features, benefits, and drawbacks, then compare the I bonds to TIPS which have some similarities later on.